Khizary/STARK/README.md

 # STARK: Scalable Top-k Adaptive Reduction Kernel

-**CS437/CS5317/EE414/EE513 — Deep Learning, Spring 2026**
+**CS437 Deep Learning, Spring 2026**
-Ali Azhar (27100083) · Muhammad Khizar (28100118)
+Ali Azhar (27100083) | Muhammad Khizar (28100118)

 ---

 ## Project Overview

 Federated learning (FL) trains a shared model across distributed clients without centralising raw data.
-The canonical protocol, FedAvg, requires many rounds of gradient exchange between clients and a central server, making communication cost the primary bottleneck at scale — particularly when client data is non-IID, which forces additional rounds to correct local model drift.
+The canonical protocol, FedAvg, requires many rounds of gradient exchange between clients and a central server, making communication cost the primary bottleneck at scale, particularly when client data is non-IID, which forces additional rounds to correct local model drift.

 One-shot federated learning (OSFL) collapses communication to a single round.
 Recent OSFL methods exploit pre-trained diffusion models to have the server synthesise a shared training set from lightweight client uploads, rather than averaging model weights.
 OSCAR (Zaland et al., 2026) represents the current state of the art in this line: it eliminates client-side classifier training entirely by having clients run frozen BLIP captioning on their local images, encode the resulting captions through a frozen CLIP text encoder, and upload the 768-dimensional CLIP hidden states to condition Stable Diffusion on the server.
-Per-client upload drops to approximately 0.03M parameters — 768 floats per category — compared to 11.69M for FedCADO and 4.23M for FedDISC.
+Per-client upload drops to approximately 0.03M parameters, 768 floats per category, compared to 11.69M for FedCADO and 4.23M for FedDISC.

 However, OSCAR's upload cost still scales linearly with client count and label cardinality.
 A deployment with 500 clients and 200 fine-grained categories requires each client to transmit 153,600 floats, and the server to process 500 × 200 such vectors before generation begins.
 No prior work has asked whether these conditioning vectors can themselves be compressed.

 **STARK** addresses this gap.
-Its core contribution is **SCOUT** (Scalable Cosine-threshold OUtput Trimmer), an adaptive top-k selector that compresses each CLIP token vector — retaining only the minimum number of dimensions needed to preserve the embedding's *direction* to within a user-specified angular tolerance θ — before transmission.
+Its core contribution is **SCOUT** (Scalable Cosine-threshold OUtput Trimmer), an adaptive top-k selector that compresses each CLIP token vector, retaining only the minimum number of dimensions needed to preserve the embedding's *direction* to within a user-specified angular tolerance θ, before transmission.
 This is the last remaining communication bottleneck in the OSCAR framework at deployment scale, and it requires no changes to the generation or training pipeline: only a structured masking of the conditioning vector prior to upload.

 ### Why direction, not magnitude

 Stable Diffusion conditions image generation on CLIP hidden states via cross-attention in the U-Net.
 Cross-attention is scale-invariant with respect to the conditioning vector: a scaled copy of the same embedding produces identical attention weights and therefore identical generation outputs.
 What matters is the *direction* of the CLIP embedding in R^768, not its L2 norm.
-Angular distortion — measured by cosine similarity — is therefore the correct compression objective.
+Angular distortion, measured by cosine similarity, is therefore the correct compression objective.
 Energy thresholding (retaining dimensions that account for τ fraction of total L2 energy) is an indirect proxy for this and systematically over-compresses in the regime where direction is preserved but magnitude is not.

 ---